 What Is an ARC Number?

-When it comes to booking travel, ARC numbers are the Visa cards of travel numbers.
-They're accepted by every type of vendor/supplier that works with travel agents.
 But here's a little secret—that's not always the case with some of the travel agency ID numbers out there.
-For instance, CLIA agencies (without ARC accreditation) cannot issue airline tickets.
-This makes sense since CLIA numbers were designed specifically for cruise-focused travel agencies.
+For instance, CLIA agencies that have a CLIA number (without ARC accreditation) cannot issue airline tickets.

 Who Uses an ARC Number?